urbste/OpenImuCameraCalibrator/Readme.md

 4. The spline calibration in the end should converge smoothly after 8-15 iterations.
 If not, your recordings are probably not good enough to perform a decent calibration.
 Also have a look at the final spline fit to the IMU readings:
 ![SplineFit](resource/ExampleSplineFit.png)

+## Estimate IMU Noise Parameters
+1. Record a > 2h GoPro video where the GoPro is actually standing still.
+Use the lowest resolution and FPS setting, as we do not need the video feed for this
+2. Still this will create multiple video files, so we need to extract the telemetry from each and merge it to a large one.
+3. Put all video files in a single folder
+4. Use [allan_variance.py](python/allan_variance.py) to concatenate all telemetry files into a single on
+5. Finally run [fit_allan_variance](applications/fit_allan_variance) binary on the concatenated telemetry file
+6. This will give you noise density and random walk values for each axis x-y-z of gyroscope and accelerometer
+7. Average these values and use them in your favorite VIO or SLAM, e.g. [ORB-SLAM3](https://github.com/urbste/ORB_SLAM3)

 ## Acknowlegements
 This library would not have been possible without these great OpenSource projects: